 “What if you were forced to flee?
 What would you take with you?”

 First, I asked random strangers on the streets of Pireaus.
 “Photographs, our favorite novel, an address book”, they told me.
 Piraeus is a port city where thousands of refugees have and will disembark with the intention to continue their odyssey towards Ithacas in Northern Europe – a port city haunted by an long-term unemployment share of 77.3%.
 A place where the economic crisis has left one of its most discernible fingerprints.

 But why take an address book with you on a journey of approximately 3725 km.
 (Syria-Germany) when you don’t have an address anymore?
 Why read a book and sink into a novel, when your life has turned into an open-ended story?
 And regarding the photographs…

 When you flee from hell, why take a souvenir with you?

-Refugees and people involved in human rights organizations did not hesitate to explain to me that in the boats crossing the Mediterranean and the trucks passing the eastern European boarders there is no space left for nostalgia and romanticism.
+Refugees and people involved in human rights organizations on the other side did not hesitate to explain to me that in the boats crossing the Mediterranean and the trucks passing the eastern European boarders there is no space left for nostalgia and romanticism.

 Your culture, your social mores…you take them with you just as much as you take yourself on this journey.
 And you don’t fit into a backpack.